department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-vre-ch31/README.md

 ## Value Propositions
 ### User Value
-I can apply for CH31 benefits quickly and without mailing in a form or visiting a RO.
+I can apply for CH31 benefits quickly and without mailing in a form or visiting a regional office.

 ### Business Value
+- Provide applicants with a brief orientation to increase qualified conversions
+- Provdie a benfit to those eligible Veterans
-1. Sunset EBN
+- Sunset eBenefits
-2. Increase CH31 applications

 ### KPIs
 - Conversion rate